- A full-body magnetic resonance imaging (MRI) scan usually takes 60 minutes.

 - The procedure is safe, painless, and non-invasive.

-- The Ezra Full-body MRI scans up to 14 organs for cancer and other diseases such as hernias, aneurysms, fatty liver disease, and many more.
+- The Ezra Full-body MRI scans up to 13 organs for potential signs of cancer and other diseases such as hernias, aneurysms, fatty liver disease, and many more.

 Prevention involves many different things: